mdn/webextensions-examples/dnr-dynamic-with-options/README.md

 - Set `manifest_version` to 2.
 - Use `optional_permissions` instead of `optional_host_permissions` to list
   optional host permissions.
-  -  In this specific example, `optional_permissions` is already present with the same value as `optional_host_permissions` for the reasons explained in the previous section.
+  -  In this example, `optional_permissions` is present with the same value as `optional_host_permissions` for the reasons explained in the previous section.
 The latter is MV3-only and can be removed from a MV2 manifest.